vickmuir/vpc-on-classic-block-storage/block_storage_vpc_monitor.md

 # Monitoring block storage volumes
 {: #monitor-block-storage-vpc}

-To make sure you're always aware of any issues with your {{site.data.keyword.block_storage_is_short}}, you can monitor IOPS, latency, and throughput for you block storage volumes over time.
+To make sure you're always aware of any issues with your {{site.data.keyword.block_storage_is_short}}, you can monitor IOPS, latency, and throughput for your block storage volumes over time.
 {:shortdesc}

 ## Procedure